Quantum solver for single-impurity Anderson models with particle-hole symmetry: Methods

+To enforce spin-exchange symmetry, we apply identical unitaries to the top and bottom registers.
+The state prepared by the PQC is

+where $a,b$ are bitstrings representing basis states of the bath registers, and $c_{aijb}=c_{bjia}$.
+In particular, for the one-bath case we have

-implement the half-filling and Givens rotation gates, respectively.
-While the first of these gates ``creates'' an electron in a spin-orbital pair, the second one implements a two-qubit rotation that does not change electron number.
-Our ansatz for the ground states of the single-impurity AIMs with one and three bath sites are respectively shown on the bottom left and bottom right of Fig.~\ref{fig:gs_ansatz}.
-Notice that the ansatz for the one-bath case is embedded within that for the three-bath case.
+The ans\"atze for the ground states of single-impurity AIMs with one, three, five and seven bath sites are shown at the bottom of Fig.~\ref{fig:gs_ansatz}.
+Notice that the ansatz for the one-bath case is embedded within those for the ground states of AIMs with more than one bath site.